tsoernes/pnid-ocr-extraction/docs/DWG_FILE_ANALYSIS.md

 ---

-**Summary**: The DWG file analysis is blocked by format incompatibility with the installed `dwg2dxf` tool.
-The recommended solution is to either (1) manually convert the DWG to DXF using AutoCAD/FreeCAD/online service, or (2) install ODA File Converter or LibreDWG for automated conversion.
-Once converted, the existing `dwg_reader.py` script should successfully extract P&ID components and pipes with spatial coordinates.
+**Summary**: ✅ DWG file successfully converted to DXF using ODA File Converter.
+However, the diagram uses primitive geometry (lines, circles, arcs) with text labels rather than block-based components.
+The existing `dwg_reader.py` script is not applicable. **Recommended next step**: Either (1) render DXF to image and use the proven three-step pipeline, or (2) build a DXF-specific extractor that parses geometry + text labels.
+The primitive-based structure means this P&ID is similar in complexity to raster image processing, and may benefit from the existing OCR + LLM pipeline rather than pure vector analysis.